TheRenegadeCoder/sample-programs-website/projects/depth-first-search/index.md

 | 321     | 0   | 0   | 1   | 0   | 0   | 0   | 0   | 0   | 0   |
 | 5       | 0   | 0   | 0   | 1   | 0   | 0   | 0   | 0   | 0   |

-This matrix will result in a tree that look like this:
+This matrix will result in a tree that looks like this:
 ```console
             2
          /  |   \